JeanRose-JAC/Bakery/README.md

 - To run the website, download the project which includes the backend and frontend.
 - Open the two folders in Visual Studio.
 - Run 'npm i' in both projects to install the modules.
 - Add an .env file in the backend with the content below.
+(Content removed but you need a mongodb infO: PWD, URL_PRE, URL_POST)
 - Run both projects